Safety ' What to do if'

 Welfare:

-(11am to midnight) – Next to Medical (iTHINC)
+- Arena – (11am to midnight) – Next to Medical

-The Village – (24hrs) Opposite Football Field
+- The Village – (24hrs) – In the Village

-UK Narcotics Anonymous are situated in The Village, Their opening hours are:
+UK Narcotics Anonymous are situated in the Village.
+Their opening hours are:

 If you think you may have been the victim of sexual assault, approach any member of staff wearing a hi viz tabard for assistance.
 Alternatively, you can visit a Welfare tent where they will be able to provide the care and support you need:

-Arena – (11am to midnight) – Next to Medical (iTHINC)
+- Arena – (11am to midnight) – Next to Medical

 If you think you or someone you know has been spiked:

-Welfare: Arena – (11am to midnight) – Next to Medical (iTHINC)
+- Arena – (11:00-midnight) – Next to Medical

 In partnership with our bar provider, we are ensuring all staff (including our security teams) are briefed on what to be aware of with regards to spiking.
 Please report any suspicious activity to security or bar staff.